-IEPs form part of the monitoring of LS provision.
-An IEP will give a summary of a pupil's learning profile, the extent of involvement of external agencies, details of the LS provided and recommendations for classroom strategies.
-Termly targets are described, together with suggested strategies/resources and finally a set of success criteria outlined against which to evaluate progress and outcomes.
-All IEPs are shared with parents.
-They are working documents and can be adjusted at any time to reflect the support an individual receives.
+Pupil Profiles form part of the monitoring of LS provision.
+A Pupil Profile will give a summary of a pupil's learning profile, the extent of involvement of external agencies, details of the Learning Support provided and recommendations for classroom strategies.
+Targets are formulated, together with suggested strategies/resources and finally reviewed after an agreed amount of time.
+All Pupil Profiles are co-produced with the child, parent and teacher.
+They are then shared with the teaching team.
+A hard copy is kept in the class SEND folder which is kept in a locked drawer in each form room.
+The profiles are shared with parents and updated at least twice yearly.
+They are working documents and can be adjusted at any time to reflect the progress the pupil makes and support an individual receives.

-For most pupils who have an IEP targets are set by class teacher, specialist teacher and SENCo by half term in the Autumn Term.
+For most pupils who have a Pupil Profile, targets are set by class teacher, specialist teacher and SENDCo by half term in the Autumn Term.
 These targets and evaluation of progress are made at half term in the Spring Term.
 In most cases, new targets will be set at this time.
-Pupils with a Statement of Educational Need have targets set and reviewed termly.
+Pupils with an Education, Health and Care Plan have targets set and reviewed termly.

-Copies of all IEPs are stored on the Shared Directory and are made available to all staff.
+Copies of all Pupil Profiles are stored on the Shared Directory and are made available to all staff.